koriandrei/markdown-cv/index.md

 **PlayStation London Studio** - **Principal Online Programmer**, London, United Kingdom<br>2022 - 2024

-Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team and a resident rollback expert.
+Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a proprietary C++ engine as a member of the Gameplay Tech team and a resident rollback expert.

-* Improving engine rollback functionality to maintain responsive multiplayer gameplay
+* Improving rollback functionality to maintain responsive multiplayer gameplay
 * Empowered gameplay engineers to ensure their code is deterministic, alowing for high-quality multiplayer experience
-* Tweaked network packets to reduce size and improve correctness
+* Optimized real-time synchronization protocol to reduce size and improve correctness

 **Improbable** - **Senior Unreal Engineer**, London, United Kingdom<br>2020 - 2022

-Developing and supporting SpatialGDK for Unreal - an Unreal Engine integration for Improbable's SpatialOS multiplayer networking offering.
+Developing and supporting SpatialGDK for Unreal - an integration for Improbable's SpatialOS multiplayer networking platform.

 * Developing new functionality for the distributed environment
 * Reworking existing functionality to support the evolving product